miroslavkrysl/kiv-psi-ukol3/README.md

 pip install pipenv
 ```

-And then to run the program:
+And then to run the program (in project root):

 ```
 pipenv shell